sebastian93921/burp-payload-tester/README.md

 # Burp Payload Tester Extension
-An automatic repeater to test each fields with payloads
+An automatic test to repeat the same method with different json or url fields one by one with wordlist.

 ### Supported format
 - JSON